OpenDocCN/freelearn-c-cpp-pt2-zh/docs/min-cmk/min-cmk_04.md

 FetchContent_MakeAvailable(googletest-distribution, and the targets to depend on are gtest and gtest_main.
 For our purposes, naming the dependency in the context of our project as GoogleTest is very convenient and helps improve readability.
 			The next argument, `GIT_REPOSITORY`, is where to find and download the code. `GIT_REPOSITORY` is just one choice; there are several including `SVN_REPOSITORY` (Subversion), `HG_REPOSITORY` (Mercurial), and `URL` (ZIP file).
 For open source projects, Git is by far the most popular, but you have alternatives to Git, including but not limited to the preceding list of options.
 			FetchContent and ExternalProject_Add
-			In this book, we’re explicitly covering `FetchContent` before `ExternalProject_Add` as it’s much easier to get to grips with initially (`ExternalProject_Add` is a useful command we’ll cover in more detail in [*Chapter 6*](B21152_06.xhtml#_idTextAnchor152), *Installing Dependencies and ExternalProject_Add*).
+			In this book, we’re explicitly covering `FetchContent` before `ExternalProject_Add` as it’s much easier to get to grips with initially (`ExternalProject_Add` is a useful command we’ll cover in more detail in *Chapter 6*, *Installing Dependencies and ExternalProject_Add*).
 Something to be aware of is that internally, `FetchContent` is implemented on top of `ExternalProject_Add`, so a lot of the configuration options are the same between the two.
-If you’re looking for more details about `FetchContent`, start with [https://cmake.org/cmake/help/latest/module/FetchContent.html](https://cmake.org/cmake/help/latest/module/FetchContent.html), but it can also be helpful to consult [https://cmake.org/cmake/help/latest/module/ExternalProject.html](https://cmake.org/cmake/help/latest/module/ExternalProject.html).
+If you’re looking for more details about `FetchContent`, start with [`cmake.org/cmake/help/latest/module/FetchContent.html`](https://cmake.org/cmake/help/latest/module/FetchContent.html), but it can also be helpful to consult [`cmake.org/cmake/help/latest/module/ExternalProject.html`](https://cmake.org/cmake/help/latest/module/ExternalProject.html).
 This covers details such as download, and directory options shared between both `FetchContent` and `ExternalProject_Add`.
 			Using libraries from GitHub
-			To find the Git repository path referenced in the preceding subsection (where the project is hosted, in this case, GitHub), navigate to the project page ([https://github.com/pr0g/timer_lib](https://github.com/pr0g/timer_lib)), and then click the green **Code** dropdown toward the top right of the page:
+			To find the Git repository path referenced in the preceding subsection (where the project is hosted, in this case, GitHub), navigate to the project page ([`github.com/pr0g/timer_lib`](https://github.com/pr0g/timer_lib)), and then click the green **Code** dropdown toward the top right of the page:
 			![Figure 3.1: GitHub UI for cloning a repository](img/B21152_03_1.jpg)

 			Figure 3.1: GitHub UI for cloning a repository